 ASA Assessment: Complaint upheld

-appeal to consumers, and would play whether or not they were signed in to Twitter or the site hosting the video itself.
+general appeal to consumers, and would play whether or not they were signed in to Twitter or the site hosting the video itself.
 We therefore considered that the ad was untargeted.
-We acknowledged that a warning message was displayed at the beginning of
+We acknowledged that a warning message was displayed at the

-the video, but noted that it was initially obscured by the video's control panel, was discreetly positioned and was only present briefly.
-We also considered that the phrase WARNING: You cannot unsee this was unlikely to indicate to viewers
+beginning of the video, but noted that it was initially obscured by the video's control panel, was discreetly positioned and was only present briefly.
+We also considered that the phrase WARNING: You cannot unsee this was unlikely to

 The ad must not appear again in its current form.
 We told Giffgaff Ltd to ensure that future ads in untargeted media did not contain strongly sexual content.